Direction-dependent Dynamics of Colloidal Particle Pairs and the Stokes-Einstein Relation in Quasi-Two-Dimensional Fluids: Abstract

+The consequences of the near- and far-field hydrodynamic correlations persist in our measurements of the traditional single particle diffusivity, $D^{self}$, and the traditional fluid structural relaxation, $\tau_\alpha^{self}$.
+The $\phi-$dependent $D^{self}$ and $\tau_\alpha^{self}$ yield $\xi^{self} = 1.16 \pm 0.03$ (Inset to Fig. \ref{fig3}).
+Notice, the spatial modulations of the body-frame $\xi$ decay with $r$ and converge to $\xi^{self}$ in the far-field, $r > 8 \sigma$ ($\xi^{L,T} \rightarrow 1.18 \pm 0.03$).
+Evidently, the hydrodynamic interactions in quasi-2D that lead to direction-dependent dynamics and SER violation in the body frame, also lead to violation of the SER in the lab frame.

-Finally, in the quest to reconcile the unusual behaviour of $\xi$ for q2D colloidal fluids and recover $\xi \sim 1$, we propose a simple approach based on pairwise interactions and their correlated displacements.
-SER's validity ($\xi = 1$) is expected only for a purely random process (fluids) and not for (complex) correlated dynamics, as seen here.
-Nevertheless, the motion of the particles of pairs in the direction perpendicular to their centre-of-mass displacements is predominantly due to thermal fluctuations (Fig. \ref{fig4} a).
-Hence, extracting $D^{CM^{\perp}}$ and $\tau_\alpha^{CM^{\perp}}$ along this direction should yield $\xi^{CM^{\perp}} \sim 1$.
-Figure \ref{fig4} c corroborates our arguments.
-In the far-field, $r> 8 \sigma$, as spatial inhomogeneities in $H_L$ and $H_T$ disappear (Fig. \ref{fig1} e), $\xi^{CM^{\perp}}$ decays and saturates to $1.01 \pm 0.01$ (Fig. \ref{fig4} c).
-In the near field, $r < 8\sigma$, $\xi^{CM^{\perp}}$ oscillates around $1$.
-Along with the phase difference between $H_L$ and $H_T$, huge spatial inhomogeneities with $r$ in the near-field imply that hydrodynamic correlations cannot be completely filtered out (Fig. \ref{fig1} e).
-Interestingly, in this regime, too, $\xi^{CM^{\perp}}$ at specific $r$, where hydrodynamic correlations are the weakest along the orthogonal direction to the centre-of-mass displacements of pairs, which corresponds to extrema of $Z_{rel}$ or $\frac{d(H_L + H_T)}{dr}$, $\xi^{CM^{\perp}} \rightarrow 1$ (Fig. \ref{fig4} b and SI Fig. S7).
-In the inset to Figure \ref{fig4} b, $\xi^{CM^{\perp}}$ at extrema of $Z_{rel}$ are compared to the corresponding value of $\xi^L$.
-Remarkably, the change in $\xi$ is enormous; for instance, $\xi^L (r = 1.25) = 1.33 \pm 0.02$ changes to $\xi^{CM^{\perp}} = 0.99 \pm 0.02$, by just estimating $\xi$ in the directions in which the motions are uncorrelated and are predominantly due to thermal fluctuations, a prerequisite for ascertaining the validity of SER.
+Finally, we consider whether it might be possible to recover the $\xi \sim 1$ SER exponent for quasi-2D colloidal fluids, perhaps along special directions.
+To this end, we propose a simple approach again based on the colloid-pairs and their correlated interactions and displacements.
+Generally, validity of the SER ($\xi = 1$) is expected for purely random processes.
+Since hydrodynamic correlations are smallest along the direction perpendicular to the centre-of-mass displacement ($CM^{\perp}$) of the colloid-pair (inset to Fig. \ref{fig4}a), one might expect that extraction of $D^{CM^{\perp}}$ and $\tau_\alpha^{CM^{\perp}}$ along this direction could yield $\xi^{CM^{\perp}} \sim 1$.
+The data in Figure \ref{fig4}a corroborates these hypotheses.
+In the far-field, $r> 8 \sigma$, where the spatial modulations in $H_L$ and $H_T$ are diminished (Fig. \ref{fig1}f), we find that $\xi^{CM^{\perp}}$ decays and saturates to $1.01 \pm 0.02$ (Fig. \ref{fig4}a).
+In the near field, $r < 8\sigma$, $\xi^{CM^{\perp}}$ oscillates around unity.
+Interestingly, in this regime ($r < 8\sigma$), $\xi^{CM^{\perp}} \rightarrow 1$ at specific $r$ that correspond to the extrema of $\frac{dH}{dr}$(or extrema of $Z_{rel}$) wherein the net hydrodynamic correlations are weakest in direction orthogonal to the centre-of-mass displacements (Fig. \ref{fig4}b).
+In the inset to Figure \ref{fig4}b, $\xi^{CM^{\perp}}$ at extrema of $\frac{dH}{dr}$ are compared to the corresponding value of $\xi^L$ in the near-field.
+Evidently, thermal forces are the dominant fluctuations experienced by particles in the direction orthogonal to the centre-of-mass displacements, and thus the SER is recovered.